 Trinity Christian College offers a variety of majors and programs rooted in biblically informed liberal arts education for students who desire to earn a bachelor’s degree.
 Also available are master’s degrees in counseling psychology and special education.
-More information about the master’s programs can be obtained from the Graduate Studies Office.
+More information about the master’s programs can be obtained from the Graduate Studies Catalog.

 - Bachelor of Arts (BA)